Currently we are wrestling with:

 Some other Baruch Lousada links are worthy of further examination.
 The Baruch Lousadas of Tunis go back to Livorno but this like many other aspects of our ancestors' lives in Livorno is not known in detail.
 There is a close link between the Levi Lousadas and the Baruch Lousadas (ref 149) and though we have made some suggestions the real position remains unresolved.
-It is of great interest in that though we suggest Baruch in Livorno (the key Barrow ancestor) married a Baruch Lousada we cannot rule out the possibility that the person he married was a Levi Lousada!
+It is of great interest in that though we suggest Baruch (the key Barrow ancestor) married a Baruch Lousada from Livorno we cannot rule out the possibility that the person he married was a Levi Lousada!
 Perhaps the Lumbroso Lousadas of Livorno were relevant, and perhaps even the few Israel Lousadas in Livorno.

 The ancestry of Errol Barrow, first post-independence Prime Minister of Barbados, can probably be taken back to the local Baruch Lousadas.
 Certainly we can establish that there were at least 5 mixed-race Baruch Lousada descendants in Barbados from whom Errol Barrow may have descended.

 A key Baruch Lousada ancestor was Baron Moses d'Aguilar but his history is plagued by an abundance of inconsistent accounts.
 Fortunately Abigail Green has noted that an Oxford colleague is writing what we hope will be a definitive biography and we propose to defer to him.
 A grandson of Baron Moses d'Aguilar has given his name to numerous geographical features in southeast Queensland!